G0at-P/NYU-DS-HW/README.md

-Feel free to contact me via my [LinkedIn](https://www.linkedin.com/in/linxing-yao-594011134/), you can also leave me a message if you had any question regarding my solutions or just want to share with me your thought.
+Feel free to contact me via my [LinkedIn](https://www.linkedin.com/in/linxing-yao-594011134/), you can also leave me a message if you have any question regarding my solutions or just want to share with me your thought.